Brother and sister both playing UCLA basketball reflect on family story: It's "pretty special"

 He's a 6'7 senior on the men's basketball team at UCLA.
 She's a 5'11 freshman on the women's team.
 Both are representing the UCLA Bruins in this year's NCAA tournament — and their family.

-Siblings Jamie Jaquez Jr. and Gabriela Jaquez are both enrolled at UCLA.
-Their parents, Jamie and Angela Jaquez, both also played in college, proving that maybe athletics run in their blood.
+Siblings Jaime Jaquez Jr. and Gabriela Jaquez are both enrolled at UCLA.
+Their parents, Jaime Sr. and Angela Jaquez, both also played in college, proving that maybe athletics run in their blood.

 Jaquez, Jaquez Jr. and their younger brother Marco all grew up playing multiple sports.
 No matter what else they played, Jaquez and Jaquez Jr. dreamed of playing hoops at UCLA, just 45 minutes from where they grew up.